William Wordsworth: Family and education

-Wordsworth was taught to read by his mother and attended, first, a tiny school of low quality in Cockermouth, then a school in Penrith for the children of upper-class families, where he was taught by Ann Birkett, who insisted on instilling in her students traditions that included pursuing both scholarly and local activities, especially the festivals around Easter, May Day and Shrove Tuesday.
+Wordsworth was taught to read by his mother, and he first attended a tiny school of low quality in Cockermouth, then a school in Penrith for the children of upper-class families.
+He was taught there by Ann Birkett, who instilled in her students traditions that included pursuing scholarly and local activities, especially the festivals around Easter, May Day and Shrove Tuesday.
 Wordsworth was taught both the Bible and the Spectator, but little else.
-It was at the school in Penrith that he met the Hutchinsons, including Mary, who later became his wife.
+At the school in Penrith, he met the Hutchinsons, including Mary Hutchinson, who later became his wife.

 After the death of Wordsworth's mother, in 1778, his father sent him to Hawkshead Grammar School in Lancashire (now in Cumbria) and sent Dorothy to live with relatives in Yorkshire.
 She and William did not meet again for nine years.

-Wordsworth made his debut as a writer in 1787 when he published a sonnet in The European Magazine.
+Wordsworth debuted as a writer in 1787 when he published a sonnet in The European Magazine.
 That same year he began attending St John's College, Cambridge.
 He received his BA degree in 1791.
-He returned to Hawkshead for the first two summers of his time at Cambridge, and often spent later holidays on walking tours, visiting places famous for the beauty of their landscape.
-In 1790 he went on a walking tour of Europe, during which he toured the Alps extensively, and visited nearby areas of France, Switzerland, and Italy.
+He returned to Hawkshead for the first two summers of his time at Cambridge and often spent later holidays on walking tours, visiting places famous for the beauty of their landscape.
+In 1790, he went on a walking tour of Europe, during which he toured the Alps extensively and visited nearby areas of France, Switzerland, and Italy.

 Relationship with Annette Vallon

 In November 1791, Wordsworth visited Revolutionary France and became enchanted with the Republican movement.
-He fell in love with a French woman, Annette Vallon, who, in 1792, gave birth to their daughter Caroline.
+He fell in love with a French woman, Annette Vallon, the daughter of a French Royalist, who, in 1792, gave birth to their daughter Caroline.
 Financial problems and Britain's tense relations with France forced him to return to England alone the following year.
-The circumstances of his return and his subsequent behaviour raised doubts as to his declared wish to marry Annette.
+The circumstances of his return and subsequent behaviour raised doubts about his declared wish to marry Annette.
 However, he supported her and his daughter as best he could in later life.
-The Reign of Terror left Wordsworth thoroughly disillusioned with the French Revolution and the outbreak of armed hostilities between Britain and France prevented him from seeing Annette and his daughter for some years.
+The Reign of Terror left Wordsworth thoroughly disillusioned with the French Revolution, and in December 1792 or January 1793 his family discontinued the allowance he had been living on and recalled him to England.

-With the Peace of Amiens again allowing travel to France, in 1802 Wordsworth and his sister Dorothy visited Annette and Caroline in Calais.
+With the Peace of Amiens again allowing travel to France, in 1802, Wordsworth and his sister Dorothy visited Annette and Caroline in Calais.
 The purpose of the visit was to prepare Annette for the fact of his forthcoming marriage to Mary Hutchinson.
-Afterwards he wrote the sonnet "It is a beauteous evening, calm and free", recalling a seaside walk with the 9-year-old Caroline, whom he had never seen before that visit.
+Afterwards, he wrote the sonnet "It is a beauteous evening, calm and free", recalling a seaside walk with the nine-year-old Caroline, whom he had never seen before that visit.
 Mary was anxious that Wordsworth should do more for Caroline.
-Upon Caroline's marriage, in 1816, Wordsworth settled £30 a year on her (equivalent to £2,313 in 2021), payments which continued until 1835, when they were replaced by a capital settlement.
+Upon Caroline's marriage, in 1816, Wordsworth settled £30 a year on her (equivalent to £ in 2021), payments which continued until 1835, when they were replaced by a capital settlement.